May 27, 2023

 Interested in a more general SQL certifications?
 You could get certified through a university-affiliated program.
 These certification programs are available either online or in-person.
 For example, there’s a Stanford program at EdX.
 And programs affiliated with UC Davis and the University of Michigan can be found at Coursera.

 These programs appear to offer some of the prestige of a university degree without the expense or the time commitment.
-Unfortunately, hiring managers don’t usually see them that way.
+Unfortunately, AI and data science hiring managers don’t usually see them that way.

 stanford university campus